 Basic loss per common share is computed by dividing the net loss by the weighted average number of shares of Common Stock outstanding for each period.
 Diluted loss per share is computed by dividing the net loss by the weighted average number of shares of Common Stock outstanding plus the dilutive effect of shares issuable through the common stock equivalents.
 The weighted-average number of common shares outstanding excludes common stock equivalents because their inclusion would be anti-dilutive.
-As of March 31, 2024, 197,560 stock options and 55,000 warrants were excluded from dilutive earnings per share as their effects were anti-dilutive.
-As of March 31, 2023, 156,671 stock options were excluded from dilutive earnings per share as their effects were anti-dilutive.
+As of March 31,

+2024 June 30, 2024, 197,560 820,449 stock options, and 55,000 warrants, and 257,993 unvested restricted stock units ("RSUs") were excluded from dilutive earnings per share as their effects were anti-dilutive.
+As of March 31, 2023 June 30, 2023, 156,671 208,672 stock options were excluded from dilutive earnings per share as their effects were anti-dilutive.